zhangqianhui/CnnForAndroid/README.md

  1.Where from Training data?

  	MORPH Album 2 [4].

+ 	the test accuracy is 90.01% in my caffe's net.

  2.the net of caffe ?

  3.How to train yourself model?

- 	Please using caffe and train your model and replace  /assets/tinyfile/*.caffemodel and /assets/tinyfile/*.protobuf file/ and change those filenames in tinyCnn.java file.
+ 	(1)Please using caffe and train your model.
+ 	(2)then replace  /assets/tinyfile//.caffemodel and /assets/tinyfile/*.protobuf file/.
+ 	(3)Finish  change those filenames in tinyCnn.java file.

 #For Vehicle Recogniton